tamrakareen/1_Cloud_Projects_List/README.md

 Tamra's Cloud Journey

-Hey!
-I'm Tamra and I love working in the cloud.
-I think the structure of this challenge is great.
+Hi there, welcome to my GitHub cloud projects.
+I'm Tamra and I'm a Devops Engineer based in Denver.
 I hope this gives you a look into what I can do.
-I love working with clients and collaborating in teams.
-I love fast-paced and customer-centric work environments!
+I intend to continue this challenge as I practice and collaborate.
+My goal is to certify as an AWS Solutions Architect by summer 2023.
 Bring on the pot of coffee!

-By the end of this challenge, I hope to have a great list of cloud projects that I can easily do and I'll probably start it again!

 - [LinkedIn](https://www.linkedin.com/in/tamrasherwood)

-## Stepping out the door
+## AWS

 - [ ] ☁️ 1 > [My First Day](Journey/001/Readme.md)
 - [ ] ☁️ 2 > [Hosting a Static Website](Journey/002/Readme.md)